A-kly/School-Vault/PSYCH 258/Topic 10 - Visual Imagery & Propositions.md

 (Zenon Pylyshyn, 1973, 2006; Peter Slezak, 1995)

-- uses metaphor of --------, not perception
+- uses metaphor of ==language==, not perception
 - images are represented by abstract, symbolic, “descriptions” of visual scenes
-- **-----------**: smallest piece of information that can be judged true or false
+- **==proposition==**: smallest piece of information that can be judged true or false

-e.g., “The dog is brown.” has 1
+	- e.g., “The dog is brown.” has 1

-“The small dog is brown.” has 2
+	- “The small dog is brown.” has 2

 - propositions formed by connections between nodes of a network: